comraderoyce/and-wells/content/writing/sql-tableau.md

 So it helped to think about the final data structure that I wanted for the dashboard, and then write the query around that.

 To represent the metrics as a bar chart with the date on the x-axis, the main table would have dates as their anchor.
 From there, the individual actions would be grouped by the user's unique ID.
 Their individual interactions would then be listed out.
-I started by trying to make a table where there was a row for each day and unique ID, with a column per interaction type.
+I started by trying to make a table where there was a row for each day and a unique ID, with a column per interaction type.

 The first round query came back with a table structured like this: